Rock ‘N’ Roll - A Well-Rounded Overview of Skateboard Wheels

 A simple guiding principle for buying skate wheels is this: Between 70 and 90, you’re guaranteed a comfy ride, but between 90 and 101 you’re perfectly equipped for any trick you can think of, and your slides will blow minds.

-Year in, year out, brands like Bones and Spitfire develop new material formulas for their wheels to enhance skate performance.
+Year in, year out, brands like Jart and Spitfire develop new material formulas for their wheels to enhance skate performance.
 New shapes, new materials and new features - these brands know what they’re doing, and you can rely on them for a good skate.
 There are wheels for every skating style: Bones offer the STF (street formula for street skating) or the SPF (skate park formula for any park) and Spitfire offer a similar range under the names F1 Street Burners and F1 Park Burners.

 Round meets Long - the Setup